opensafely/documentation/docs/releasing/output-checking.md

 * **Request changes** — output is an acceptable type for release, but has outstanding disclosure issues that must be addressed before release
 * **Reject** — output is not an acceptable type for release.
 An example is the release of practice level data which does not meet the [permitted study results policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy)

-=== "Responding to requests - Airlock"
+### Responding to requests
 Requests submitted via Airlock will also be reviewed by output checkers on Airlock.
 If the output checkers require changes or have questions about the requested files, they will return the release request to you.
 You will receive an email notification when this happens.

-    For further information on how to submit and respond to returned requests, please see the documentation on [releasing with Airlock](/using-opensafely/releasing-research-outputs/
+For further information on how to submit and respond to returned requests, please see the documentation on [releasing with Airlock](/using-opensafely/releasing-research-outputs/ releasing-with-airlock).
-    releasing-with-airlock).

-=== "Responding to requests - manual process (deprecated)"

-    Once reviewed, the completed review request will be emailed back to you.
-We aim to provide a response to review requests within **5 working days**.
-If all outputs are approved, they will then be released.
-If one or more outputs are approved subject to change, you will need to address the disclosure issues and submit a new review form detailing the changes you have made.

 ### Most common problems with output review requests